mrkoller/mrkoller.github.io/index.markdown

 ---

-Welcome to this blog!
+Welcome!

-This is just a collection of things I learned or have created while doing my day job as a security engineer.
+This is just a collection of things I created, learned, followed along with, or struggled with.
+Sometimes related to security, sometimes not.
+Mostly a place to put things to remember how I did them.
+Maybe one of these can help you.